Skip to content

 A warning pop-up is also displayed when assigning a product to an application that outlines the product’s criteria and an option to cancel or confirm that you wish to apply the product.

-If you manage your debt service ratios to qualifying rate instead of contract rate, you would use the QGDS/QTDS limits to set up your product.
+If you manage your debt service ratios to qualifying rate instead of contract rate, you would use the QGDS/QTDS attributes to set up your product.
 If you use contract rate, you use GDS/TDS instead.

 Note: There is no “less than or equal to” or “greater than or equal to” operator.
 The user must apply values that are slightly over or under to accommodate value requirements such as 80.01 or 79.99.

 Upon clicking the ‘Conditions’ field, a menu will pop up with a list of values and their respective fields.
 At the top of the ‘Conditions’ field you can also search for specific values or click the Filter icon to select categories to filter the list by.
-The field permits multi-select, but it should not be used to set up limits that allow for a range of values within the same field.
-These kinds of limits are best managed using grouped limits which we will discuss in the next section.
+The field permits multi-select, but it should not be used to set up conditions that allow for a range of values within the same field.
+These kinds of conditions are best managed using grouped attributes which we will discuss in the next section.
 If you do use the multi-select function you can only select one value from each field.
 If you leave the condition blank it will allow all scenarios.

-Add grouped limit (OR) - Select this option to add an additional value that is acceptable for a given field.
+Add grouped attribute (OR) - Select this option to add an additional value that is acceptable for a given field.
 If we were to use this functionality with our previous example, this would be the result:

 Here we would need to specify a third acceptable property type and we are also able to specify conditions if needed.